CraigNock/m4-1-react--intro-and-props/__lecture/lecture-3-modules.md

 The official package manager is NPM (Node Package Manager).

-We use Yarn, which works mostly the same way, but is a bit faster/_better_. 🤔
+We use Yarn, which works mostly the same way, but is a bit faster?. 🤔

 ---

 # Package.json Scripts

 - Run a local development server with `yarn start`
 - This spins up an Express server that rebuilds your app on every change. 😮

 ---